heidi37/fetd-project-5/README.md

 ## Optimizations

 - The placeholder text search box does not have sufficient contrast
-- add a way to clear the search query, right now you have manually delete it
+- add a way to clear the search query, right now you have to manually delete it

 ## Lessons Learned

 This was my first time implementing jQuery plugins to speed development.

 I am updating this README a few years after building this project and I have since learned to use node.js.
-I now would use the node package manager to install the Lightbox2 and FilterizR plugins as dependencies and bypass using jQuery alltogether.
+I now would use the node package manager to install the Lightbox2 and FilterizR plugins as dependencies and bypass using jQuery all together.

 ## Recent Projects